DataDog/hiring-engineers/answers.md

 The terminal status as well as the webapp integration success message proved that the installation was successful.

 > Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.

-Referred [writing an Agent check](https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6) for this part.
+Referred the [writing an Agent check](https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6) for this part.

-The document asked me to create 2 files named my_metric.yaml and my_metric.py files such that their names should match.
-The check file `my_metric.py` should be placed in `checks.d` folder while the configuration file named `my_metric.yaml` of the configuration and check files must match.
-If your check is called `my_metric.py` your configuration file must be placed in `conf.d` folder.
+The document asked me to create 2 files named `my_metric.yaml` and `my_metric.py` files such that their names should match.
+The check file `my_metric.py` should be placed in `checks.d` folder, while the configuration file named `my_metric.yaml` should be placed in the `conf.d` folder.

 I navigated to /etc/datadog-agent/checks.d directory and created a file called [my_metric.py](https://github.com/Shrutiku/hiring-engineers/blob/Shruti_Kulkarni_Solutions_Engineer/files/my_metric.py)